zengm-games/zengm/README.md

-# Basketball GM and Football GM
+# Basketball GM and Football GM and ZenGM Hockey

 Single-player sports simulation games.
 Make trades, set rosters, draft players, and try to build the next dynasty, all from within your web browser.
 The games